JaceG/IG-SMS/README.md

 3. The browser session is shared between the web interface and the monitor
 4. When monitoring is started, it navigates to your configured DM thread
 5. Polls the page every N seconds (configurable) to detect new messages
-6. When a new message is detected, it sends an SMS via Twilio
+6. When a new message is detected, it sends an SMS via AWS SNS to your configured phone number
 7. Session is preserved on disk so you can remain logged in without constant re-authentication

 ## Important Notes